apache/spark/docs/profiling.rst

 ------
 A simple UI built on top of flask-admin and highcharts allows building data visualizations and charts easily.
-Fill in a form with a label, SQL, chart type, pick a source database from your environment's connectons, select a few other options, and save it for later use.
+Fill in a form with a label, SQL, chart type, pick a source database from your environment's connections, select a few other options, and save it for later use.

 You can even use the same templating and macros available when writing